GalMoussan/GalMoussan/README.md

 - 👋 Hi, I’m @GalMoussan
 - 👀 I’m interested in computer science and software programming.
-- 🌱 I’m currently learning React, C and how to build chrome extensions.
+- 🌱 I’m currently working with React, C and how to build chrome extensions.
 - 💞️ I’m looking to collaborate on any work-related subjects, I have lots of fresh ideas to share and collaborate on.
 - 📫 How to reach me - through here, through Discord: Gal Moussan#8007 , through facebook : Gal Moussan.